-2021 2020
+2022 2021

 \$ \$

-Services other than audit and review of financial statements:

-Other services - -
+Other services

-Audit and review of financial statements 79,250 54,000
+Audit and review of financial statements 84,000 79,250

-79,250 54,000
+84,000 79,250

 All amounts in this remuneration report are in Australian Dollars unless otherwise stated.

 Principles of Compensation - (Audited)

 Key management personnel have authority and responsibility for planning, directing and controlling the activities of the Group.
 Key management personnel comprise the Directors of the Company.
 No other employees have been deemed to be key management personnel.
 The policy of remuneration of Directors and senior executives is to ensure the remuneration package properly reflects the person's duties and responsibilities, and that remuneration is competitive in attracting, retaining and motivating people of the highest quality.
 Compensation levels have been, and will be, set to be in line with Australian listed entities of equivalent size and comparable operations in order to attract and retain suitably qualified and experienced key management personnel but also having regard to the prevailing financial capacity of the Company.